Instagram/MonkeyType/doc/configuration.rst

   .. method:: sample_rate() -> int

-    Should return the integer sampling rate for your logged call traces.
+    Return the integer sampling rate for your logged call traces.
 If you return an integer N from this method, 1/N function calls will be traced and logged.

     If you don't override, returns ``None``, which disables sampling; all